-This blog talks about 5 ways to do student-centric college course development.
+This blog talks about 5 ways to create and execute online Programs for higher education.

 Educational institutions have long focused on disbursing education and knowledge through a one-size-fits-all approach.
 Even though these standardized models of learning did simplify things for the institutions and teachers, it is now being recognized that they offered limited benefits to students.
 The traditional methods of learning place the teacher in a pivotal role as the primary source of knowledge.

 The entire process of education revolves around the teacher disbursing information in the form of class lessons and then testing the students’ grasp on these through quizzes and tests.
 In recent years, especially with e-learning gaining momentum, there has been a clear drift towards a student-centric model of education.

 This is particularly true of higher education where program development is focused on addressing the needs of the students over the convenience of educational institutions or the faculty members.

 Importance of Student-Centric college Course development for Colleges and Universities

 The key difference between a teacher-centric and student-centric model of education is that the former is summative while the latter is formative.
 A student-focused model of learning has some obvious benefits.
 The foremost being that this form of education addresses the individual needs and goals of every student.
 Some of the other benefits that have placed student-centric models at the heart of college course development include: